-Professor, Nonwovens & Advanced Materials
+Professor, Chemical Countermeasures and Advanced Materials

 Ph.D.
 Materials, Textiles and Fiber Science, University of Leeds, England 1998